tkumata/flask-sse-and-sensors/readme.md

 python3 server-hcsr04.py
 ```

-Then curl to Raspberry Pi.
+Then accessing to Raspberry Pi using curl.
+You can get the result that server push sensor data.

 ```shell
 curl "http://<raspberrypi>:5000/sse"